Fred Hassan: 1997–2000

-As CEO of Pharmacia and Upjohn (PNU), Hassan made many changes, including moving its headquarters from the UK to New Jersey.
+As CEO of Pharmacia & Upjohn (PNU), Hassan made many swift changes, including moving its headquarters from the UK to New Jersey.
 The New York Times called this the "Fred Factor: investors' belief that the man who masterminded American Home Products' ascension can do an encore."
 Fifteen months after Hassan took charge, the Wall Street Journal ran an article titled "Turnaround becomes a reality at Pharmacia and Upjohn".
 PNU acquired the pre-revenue cancer company Sugen in 1999 for $650 million, which subsequently yielded Sutent, a billion dollar product.
 In 2000, PNU completed a mega-merger with Monsanto (MON) to become Pharmacia (PHA).
 In the three years leading to Hassan's next CEO assignment, as head of PHA, PNU's stock value had morphed from $15 billion to $52 billion.

 2000–2003

-As CEO, and later as chairman and CEO of Pharmacia (PHA), Hassan oversaw the establishment of Celebrex as a large product for pain and inflammation, and the carve-out, followed by a successful initial public offering of the agricultural business under the name "Monsanto" (MON).
+As CEO, and later as chairman and CEO of Pharmacia (PHA), Hassan oversaw the establishment of Celebrex as a blockbuster product for pain and inflammation, and the carve-out, followed by a successful initial public offering of the agricultural business under the name "Monsanto" (MON).
 Monsanto (MON) saw major value expansion and was subsequently acquired by Bayer for $62.5 billion.
 In July 2002, Pfizer approached PHA with a 44 percent premium and a $62 billion merger was announced.
-Shortly after the merger closed in April 2003, Hassan took over as chairman and CEO of Schering Plough (SGP), then a struggling pharmaceutical company.
+Shortly after the merger closed in April 2003, Hassan took over as chairman and CEO of Schering Plough (SGP), then another global pharmaceutical company undergoing extreme challenges.

 2003–2009

-As chairman and CEO of Schering Plough (SGP), Hassan oversaw the resolution of multiple legacy legal, regulatory, research and development and operational challenges and was able to declare a company turnaround by 2005.
+As chairman and CEO of Schering Plough (SGP), Hassan oversaw the resolution of multiple urgent legacy legal, regulatory, research and development, operational and balance sheet challenges and was able to declare a company turnaround by 2005.
 Products, including Nasonex (allergies), Remicade (inflammation), Temodar (brain cancer), OTC Claritin (allergies), OTC Miralax (laxative), grew strongly in the marketplace.
 In 2007, Schering Plough acquired Organon, a Dutch company and successful innovations came from Organon's research and development, including Keytruda (cancer), Implanon (long acting contraception) and Bridion (faster recovery from anesthesia).
-Keytruda,the product from Organon R&D, and acquired by Schering Plough, is expected to become the largest pharmaceutical product in the world by 2024 at an annualized level of $24 billion in sales.
+Keytruda, the product from Organon R&D, and acquired by Schering Plough, is expected to become the largest pharmaceutical product in the world annualizing $30 billion in sales by 2026 as part of Merck.
 In late 2009, Schering Plough merged with Merck & Co (MRK), and Hassan left for Warburg Pincus (WP), a private equity company in New York City.
 "During Fred's tenure of six and a half years, Schering Plough's stock rose 62 percent, versus a drop of 21 percent for the unweighted basket of six peers."